Reck Club Homecoming Co-Chairs

 Mini 500 Sub-Chair

-The Mini 500 is an annual tricycle race that usually takes place around Peters Parking Deck that occurs on the Friday afternoon before the Homecoming football game.
-However, this year, the race will be relocated to the Stamps Field Track at the CRC.
+The Mini 500 is an annual 8 lap tricycle race that takes place around Peter’s Parking Deck on the Friday afternoon before the Homecoming football game.
 It is one of Georgia Tech’s most unique traditions put on by Ramblin’ Reck Club since 1969.
-Teams normally consisted of seven members: 4 to take turns as the driver and three on the pit crew.
-To monitor numbers, pit crews will be cut and racers will also act as the pit.
-Each team is required to rotate the front tire of their tricycle three times throughout the course of the race.
-All teams try to complete 2 laps without destroying their tricycle.
-The 2020 Mini 500 will be on Friday, October 16th at 6:30 PM at the Stamps Field Track.
+Teams consist of seven members: four racers and three pit crew who are responsible for maintenance and tire rotations.
+Each team is required to rotate their front tire three times throughout the course of the race, typically following the second, fourth, and sixth lap.
+All teams attempt to complete all 8 laps as quickly as possible without destroying their tricycle.

 Each team must paint their tricycle in order to participate.
 RED TRICYCLES WILL NOT RACE.
 This is the only modification that a team must make, but it is highly encouraged that a team uses their knowledge and skills as GT students to modify their Tricycle further because if no further modifications are made the tricycle is almost guaranteed to not make it through the race.
 Common modifications are:

 The Race will be around Peters Parking Deck with the Pits for each team lining the Peters Parking Deck side of Fowler Street and the start being at the corner of Fowler St. and Bobby Dodd Way.
 Each team will receive an email with their assigned pit number.
 The team will report to THEIR PIT between 5:00pm and 5:25PM and check in with their pit boss (A member of Ramblin Reck Club).
-Everything a team will need for the race other than their tricycle and wheel rotation mechanisms will be at their starting pit.
+Teams should arrive with their racers, pit crew, tricycles, and any approved tools required for wheel rotations.
+Mini 500 shirts will be provided at your assigned pit.

 Each team will have four members who are deemed racers.
 They will take turns completing a lap each until each racer has completed two laps for a total of eight laps done by the team.
 There are many different techniques used by racers to propel the tricycle so just choose what works best for you!